 I’m not a great one for ‘walking down memory lane’ but I have very happy memories of my second car (the first, a Hillman Imp, is best forgotten!) – a 1964 Royal Blue Herald Convertible which I bought in 1970 for the princely sum of £70 plus the Imp.
 During the two years that I owned it it never let me down and I seem to remember that having bought it in the Spring the hood didn’t go up until the Autumn!
-Just how much motoring fun could an 18 year-old have back in the day?
+Just how much motoring fun could an 18 year-old have for less than £200?

 So when I was casting around for a project a couple of years ago and thinking about expanding our ‘fleet’ of Triumphs a Herald Convertible seemed like an excellent idea.